Welcoming Spring with a fun Easter dessert!

 Serve immediately or refridgerate until ready to serve!

 SO easy, festive and fun!!
-Your family will LOVE them!
+Your family will LOVE them and they would make a great Easter dessert!

 Feel free to pin!